LoginRadius/engineering-portal/content/Performing web Authentication with LoginRadius in Vue.js/index.md

 ![LoginRadius setup](./4.png)

 This is the first step in setting up your LoginRadius application.
 You'll be asked for an app name and URL.
 I choose vueApp as my app name since we're building a Vue.js application.
 I filled the URL with port 8080 which is where my Vue.js application will run. i.e. http://localhost:8080/.
 Leave the data center in the EU or choose any area that's closer to your location.
 Then click on the "Next" button.

 You'll be directed to the page below.
-Ignore the "Try Signing Up Now" button.
-This is because we'll get an error since we've not set up our Vue.js application yet.
-Instead, click on "Take me to the dashboard anyways" so that you can access your API key.
+Ignore the "Try Signing Up Now" button to try out signup process or click on "Take me to the dashboard anyways" to access your API key.

 ![LoginRadius setup](./5.png)

 You should be directed to your dashboard.
 We won't be configuring anything for now until we create our Vue.js application.

-## Vue.js Set-Up
+## Vue.js SetUp

 The first thing we'll do is install the Vue.js CLI and create our LoginRadius application.
 You can install Vue CLI with npm or yarn.
 To install Vue CLI, run the following command in your terminal.